peernova/kestra-client-sdk/javascript-sdk/docs/PluginsApi.md

 ## getSchemasFromType

-> {String: Object} getSchemasFromType(type, arrayOf, tenant)
+> {String: Object} getSchemasFromType(type, arrayOf)

-Get all json schemas for a type
+Get the JSON schema for a type

-The schema will be output as [http://json-schema.org/draft-07/schema](Json Schema Draft 7)
+The schema will be a [JSON Schema Draft 7](http://json-schema.org/draft-07/schema)

 ### Example